What Is Live Chat Response Time?

 With this in mind, many businesses turn to live chat answering services or outsourced call centers to provide ongoing access for customers worldwide.
 Agents often work rotating shifts, ensuring that customers can connect with a live representative in seconds, not hours.
 In addition, businesses can enjoy access to a large talent pool of agents, making it easy to expand operations during busy seasons.

-2. Focusing on Product Knowledge
+2. Focusing on Product Knowledge (Don’t just use canned messages)

 Both in-house and outsourced agents should have a thorough understanding of each business’s products and services.
 Businesses can prioritize in-depth training to ensure that agents provide relevant information, answers, and guidance before, during, and after purchases.
-Businesses can also develop canned responses, which agents can use to assist customers quickly and easily.
+Businesses can also develop their best-of canned responses, which agents can use to assist customers quickly and easily.

 3. Considering Automated Options